petrizhang/peaze/README.md

 ```

 ## Try it
-To run our interpreter.
-You need to build this project first:
+To run Peaze source code, you need to build this project first:

 1. Install maven in your system.
-2. Clone this repository by:
+2. Clone this repository:
 ```
 git clone https://github.com/pzque/peaze.git
 ```
-3. Build this project by running commands:
+3. Build this project with commands:
 ```
 cd peaze
 mvn package